 Non-profit organizations tackle many of society’s vexing problems that businesses ignore and government struggles to address.
 However, they have long relied on a donor model for survival.
 But many are now turning to self funding revenue models to break that perpetual dependency model.
-The Sustainable Communities Framework (SCF), development by National Commonwealth Group, Inc., is designed to provide a broad based revenue model for a large number of non-profit organizations simultaneously.
+The Sustainable Communities Framework (SCF), developed by National Commonwealth Group, Inc. (a 501(c)(3) non-profit economic development think tank), was developed to provide a broad based revenue model for a large number of non-profit organizations simultaneously.

-The SCF is designed to be implemented on a state-by-state basis.
+The SCF will be implemented on a state-by-state basis and managed by the Sustainable Communities Corporation (SCC), a 501(c )(4) social welfare organization.
 The program is capable of injecting a considerable amount of money into a state’s economy, both as dollars and a state-based local currency.
 The following information details how SCF will be deployed.

-That requires a multi-part financial ecosystem in the form of three types of banking entities – a complementary currency bank (a public benefit bank) a development bank (both of which are owned by NCG) and a non-profit-owned retail bank (or a credit union).
-The retail bank may be owned by NCG or the state partner, but in either case all the financial gains will inure to benefit of that state.
+That requires a multi-part financial ecosystem in the form of three types of banking entities – a complementary currency bank (a public benefit bank) a development/green bank (both of which are owned by SCC) and a non-profit-owned retail bank.
+The retail bank may be owned by SCC or the state partner, but in either case all the financial gains will inure to benefit of that state.

 Each of them addresses a particular part of the financial ecosystem, and in combination provide the complete infrastructure needed to address the objectives of that consortium.
-The development bank and retail bank (or credit union) will work for the benefit of society rather than shareholders, but nonetheless will still operate inside the current financial paradigm (see the Money article above).
+The development/green bank and retail bank will work for the benefit of society rather than shareholders, but nonetheless will still operate inside the current financial paradigm (see the Money article above).

 Not so with the public benefit bank.
 It introduces the most significant new element in the financial ecosystem that we all currently live under, and its impact is game changing.
 The role and impact of the complementary currencies it will issue cannot be overstated and are the key to fundamentally changing things for the better.
 This program has been modeled on successful programs of the past which have yielded dramatic positive results for the communities that have used them.
 We have captured a number of examples in this article Complementary Currencies In Use.

-After reading the above Money article, the reader is recommended to read the Public Benefit Bank section to get a sense of how impactful that can be on society.
+After reading the above Money article, we recommend reading the Public Benefit Bank section to discover how impactful that can be.

-NCG will partner with a consortium of non-profit organizations to carry out the SCF mission in each state.
+SCC will partner with a State SCF Partner (SP) which is a consortium of non-profit organizations enrolled to carry out the SCF mission in each state.
+The SCF will be managed locally on behalf of the SP by various District Offices.
 The objective is to assemble experts related to the most pressing problems of the state and to create task groups that can formulate solutions and oversee their implementation.
 The three banking elements of this ecosystem should generate substantial financial resources that will be used by this partnership to address the problems identified by the consortium.

-The Public Benefit Bank represents the key mechanism that enables much of the SCF program.
+Our Complementary Currency Bank (https://uniex.net) represents the key mechanism that enables much of the SCF program.
 It does so by issuing a “people’s currency” called a complementary currency, based on historical examples where citizens bootstrapped their own economies without help from government or others.
 Each state will have its own dedicated currency, used to address many of the major problems for which no other comprehensive solutions are available.

-A development bank is a special type of bank that normally does not provide retail banking services (i.e., banking to the general public), but rather addresses various developmental needs of a region and works in partnership with local governments and other organizations.
-One of the primary functions of each state development bank would be to address a wide spectrum of troubled assets in those states, ranging from consumer debt (mortgages, car loans, student loans, business loans, etc.), seized properties and blighted properties.
+A development/green bank is a special type of bank that normally does not provide retail banking services (i.e., banking to the general public), but rather addresses various development needs of a region and works in partnership with local governments and other organizations.
+One of the primary functions of each state development bank would be to address a wide spectrum of troubled assets in those states, ranging from consumer debt (mortgages, car loans, student loans, business loans, etc.), to seized and blighted properties.

-Development banks are intended by design to address large scale problems and are not concerned with the banking needs of everyday citizens.
+Development banks are intended by design to address large scale problems and are not concerned with everyday banking needs.
 Nonetheless, to have a complete financial ecosystem that addresses all the needs of a state, there is a need for some form of retail banking to complement the development bank and the complementary currency bank (described below).
-Those retail banking needs are addressable by a non-profit owned retail bank or credit union.
-A credit union by default is a non-profit cooperative, considered tax exempt by the IRS and state taxing entities.
-Credit unions do not have shareholders and are technically owned by their members on an equal, one member – one vote basis.
-A retail bank owned by a non-profit organization is an alternative to a credit union.
-Which best fits a particular state is determined by the SCF partnership in that state.
+Those retail banking needs are addressable by a non-profit owned retail bank.